 - This position requires the ability to work shifts.
-Applicant must be willing to respond to call out situations and schedule changes subject to short notice.
+Applicant must be willing to respond to call-out situations and schedule changes subject to short notice.

-- Must be willing to respond to high-risk situations including exposure to life threatening situations.
+- Must be willing to respond to high-risk situations including exposure to life-threatening situations.

-- Must be able to complete short periods of very high intensity physical exertion.
+- Must be able to complete short periods of very high-intensity physical exertion.

-- The applicant must engender sufficient faith and confidence in the Sheriff to merit appointment as a Deputy Sheriff.
+- The applicant must engender sufficient faith and confidence in the Sheriff to merit an appointment as a Deputy Sheriff.

 - The applicant must have reached their 21st birthday and have a valid driver's license.